sessions-io/architecture/README.md

 ## Progress tracking

-A key design constrait is that challenges are automatically evalauted We integrate with modern wearable/sensor technology and software to track progress.
+A key design constrait is that progress is detected and evaluated automatically.
+We integrate with modern wearable/sensor technology and software to track progress.
 The system atuoamtically promotes an active challenge to a completed one.
+The mobile app sends an optional notification when moving a challenge to the completed state.